Nervous System, Hormonal System, Immune System

 - The specific immune system only becomes fully functional once the pituitary gland has matured (7 to 12 years of age).

-The importance of this distinction for both health and integral development can be seen in next section, where the critical difference between life and survival is discussed once again.
+The importance of this distinction for both health and integral development can be seen in the next section, where the critical difference between life and survival is discussed once again.

 Source of image: IStock, Licence 02.12.18